19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 2/Augury.md

 | Range    | Self                                                |
 | Domains  | [Water](../../../Spell%20Domains/Water.md)          |

 You interpret the supernatural, attempting to glean the inscrutable tides of fate.
-You can ask the referee one question about your plans or a specific future event.
-The referee can only answer with either "Weal" or "Woe".
+You can ask the GM one question about your plans or a specific future event.
+The GM can only answer with either "Weal" or "Woe".

 ---
 *Upcast: None.*